SCCA Continental Championship for Formula B/C Race

 - Lola T240 (George "Skipp" Walther): Skipp Walther (Dayton, OH) raced a royal blue or blue/silver #24 Lola T240 in the 1971 US FB Pro series.
 His last appearance was at Road America in August where he retired for unknown reasons.
 He did not appear in the CenDiv or NEDiv FB points table, implying he limited his appearances to the Pro series.
 Nothing more known.

 - Lotus 69 [71/69.2.FB] (William Monson): New to William Monson (Kent, WA) in February 1971 with pale yellow bodywork according to the Lotus built record.
 Raced by Monson in the SCCA Continental Championship and SCCA Nationals in 1971 but after only a few races he suffered a major accident at Laguna Seca in June 1971 when he clipped the bridge and was in hospital with significant injuries.
-He returned to racing but crashed again in a SCCA Regional at Portland in August, seriously damaging the car.
+He returned to racing but crashed again in an SCCA Regional at Portland in August, seriously damaging the car.
 This time he retired from racing and sold the wrecked Lotus to Gary Gove (Tacoma, WA).
 Gove's racing partner Pete Lovely was then in the process of fitting a F1 DFV engine to his 1970 F2 Lotus 69 and Gove was able to use the F2 rear end to repair Monson's car.
-The result was a very quick car and in 1972 Gove raced it in ICSCC and NW Regional events plus at least one National and the Westwood round of the Canadian FB series.
+The result was a very quick car and in 1972 Gove raced it in ICSCC and NW Regional events plus at least one National, the Kent (Seattle) National in September.
 In 1973, Gove won the NorPac title in the Lotus and then sold it to Jon Norman (Oakland, CA) who won the 1975 NorPac FB title and was second in 1976.
 Norman also took the car to the SCCA Runoffs in 1975, finishing a remarkable fourth, and raced it in several Pro Formula Atlantic races.
 Norman raced it at least once in SCCA events in 1977 before replacing it with a much newer March 76B.
 Subsequent history unknown.